fidler-lab/social-driving/README.md

 **NOTE**: Even though it might be possible to run the training scripts without `mpirun` / `horovodrun`, I haven't tested them exhaustively.
 So just use `mpirun --np 1` if you need a single task.

+### Trainer Description

+The trainers make some assumptions about the environment which must be satisfied over and above the action & observation space restrictions.

+1. `PPO Distributed Centralized Critic`: The environment `step` function takes an action whose batch dim is of size `N` (number of agents).
+Currently it doesn't support variable `N` overtime but it is very simple to implement (so open an issue if needed).
+It needs to return the observation for next timestep, a BoolTensor of size `N x 1` specifying if simulation for that agent is completed, Reward Tensor of size `N x 1`, and `info` similar to OpenAI Gym Environments.

+2. `PPO OneStep`: The `step` function must return the Reward Tensor of size `N x 1`.
+By design it will assume the horizon is of size 1.
+This model will most likely **never** converge for any other horizon size.

+3. `PPO Alternating Optimization`: The `step` function takes 2 arguments.
+The first one represents `stage`, which when 0 is used to perform the single step RL action.
+The returned value when stage = 1, should be the observation of the controller.
+Any furthur call to `step` follows the same API as `PPO Distributed Centralized Critic`

 ## Scripts Module

 ### Generating Rollouts